 Forget the build vs. buy debate.
 Today's midmarket CIOs take a mashup approach to create software that's right for the business.

-|To view our complete multimedia package, visit our|
+|To view our complete multimedia package, visit our application development special report.|

 CIOs, take note: In today's midmarket environment, application development is a huge priority.
 In fact, it's the top strategic IT priority for 2007, according to CIO Decisions research of nearly 400 subscribers.
 One-third said they exclusively build applications in-house, while another third said they use a mix of staff and contractors.
 The final third said they use staff, contractors and partners.

 That's not to say they don't buy software as well.
 Commodity or standard applications (think Office) plus many flavors of ERP software, among other types, are much more often bought than built.
 But in today's IT shop, buy vs. build is not a binary choice.
 Like the Toyota Prius, a hybrid model is taking hold.

 This approach to application development blends the delicate arts of building new applications, working with contractors and integrating everything into one overarching strategy.
 CIOs still buy software when they find something that satisfies a business problem; but, rather than modify the purchased application, they develop ancillary programs around it.